trentbrivers/Project-Development-3308/WEEKLY_STATUS.md

 #### Ebrahim's updates:

-I updated the data classes definitions in the backend source to reflect that the "questions" and "answers" keys in the JSON definition are expected to be arrays.
+I updated the data class definitions in the backend source to reflect that the "questions" and "answers" keys in the JSON definition are expected to be arrays.